 This web page contains the logs of the seventh leg of a trip that I took with S/Y Thetis from Greece to Tunisia and back.
 The logs cover a period of 7 days of blue water sailing from Sidi Bou Saïd, Tunisia to Pylos, Greece.
+During this leg I was accompanied by my nephew Nicky Iliades.
 On the way we stopped at Cap Bon and the small Italian island of Pantelleria.

 The logs are illustrated with maps and photographs, and also includes some historical and geographical descriptions of the places visited as well as several links to other related web sites.